openwdl/wdl/SPEC.md

 #### Map to Array

-A `Map[X, X]` can be converted to an array of `Pair`s.
+A `Map[P, P]` can be converted to an array of `Pair`s.
 Each pair can then be converted to a serializable format using one of the methods described in the previous section.
 This approach is less desirable as it requires the use of a `scatter`.

 <details>
 <summary>